Hummingbird Cake Overnight Oats

 - 1/4 teaspoon vanilla extract

-- 1 cup old fashioned oats (certified gluten free, if needed)
+- 1 cup old fashioned rolled oats certified gluten free, if needed

 - 2 Tablespoons chia seeds

-- 1/4 cup pineapple tidbits from a can, or chopped pineapple
+- 1/4 cup pineapple tidbits or chopped pineapple

 - 2 Tablespoons chopped pecans